 Gaining backlinks is important for measuring your brand awareness – the more backlinks, the stronger your brand awareness.
 Backlinks are links from another website to your website.
 This website could be your home page, a landing page, or anything under the umbrella of your URL.
 Backlinks are usually used as a citation, such as when a website mentions your company and hyperlinks your brand name to your homepage.

 A strong content strategy should have more and more people linking to your content, using backlinks to reference your thought leadership, your products, and your brand.
 The stronger your content strategy, the more you boost your SEO and your visibility in search engine results for stronger brand awareness.
 Weak content results in less backlinks, and therefore lessens brand awareness.
 Monitor how many backlinks you have in your arsenal; measuring these results gives insight on how to adjust your content strategy.

 Tracking brand awareness can be nebulous at best, as well as prohibitively expensive –but it doesn’t have to be.
-Take a look at our new awareness tracking feature, free with a proquo ai subscription, and learn how you can get a better idea of your own brand awareness.
+Take a look at our awareness tracking feature, free with a ProQuo AI subscription, and learn how you can get a better idea of your own brand awareness.